The Climate Crisis – A Race We Can Win

 Climate change is the defining crisis of our time and it is happening even more quickly than we feared.
 But we are far from powerless in the face of this global threat.
 As Secretary-General António Guterres pointed out in September, “the climate emergency is a race we are losing, but it is a race we can win”.

 Billions of tons of CO2 are released into the atmosphere every year as a result of coal, oil, and gas production.
-Human activity is producing greenhouse gas emissions at record levels, with no sign of a slowdown in sight.
+Human activity is producing greenhouse gas emissions at a record high, with no signs of slowing down.
+According to a ten-year summary of UNEP Emission Gap reports, we are on track to maintain a “business as usual” trajectory.

 Global warming impacts everyone’s food and water security.
 Climate change is a direct cause of soil degradation, which limits the amount of carbon the earth is able to contain.
 Some 500 million people today live in areas affected by erosion, while up to 30 per cent of food is lost or wasted as a result.
 Meanwhile, climate change limits the availability and quality of water for drinking and agriculture.

-In many regions, crops that have thrived for centuries are struggling to survive, making food security in many regions more precarious.
+In many regions, crops that have thrived for centuries are struggling to survive, making food security more precarious.
 Such impacts tend to fall primarily on the poor and vulnerable.
-The impact of global warming is likely to make economic output between the world’s richest and poorest countries grow wider.
+Global warming is likely to make economic output between the world’s richest and poorest countries grow wider.

 Disasters linked to climate and weather extremes have always been part of our Earth’s system.
 But they are becoming more frequent and intense as the world warms.
 No continent is left untouched, with heatwaves, droughts, typhoons, and hurricanes causing mass destruction around the world.
 90 per cent of disasters are now classed as weather- and climate-related, costing the world economy 520 billion USD each year, while 26 million people are pushed into poverty as a result.

 Climate change is a major threat to international peace and security.
-The effects of climate change heighten competition for resources such as land, food, and water, fueling socioeconomic tensions and, increasingly, leading to mass displacement.
+The effects of climate change heighten competition for resources such as land, food, and water, fueling socioeconomic tensions and, increasingly often, leading to mass displacement.

 While science tells us that climate change is irrefutable, it also tells us that it is not too late to stem the tide.
 This will require fundamental transformations in all aspects of society — how we grow food, use land, transport goods, and power our economies.